Update: This article was updated on Dec. 11 following the successful return of the Orion crew capsule, and the completion of the Artemis I mission.

-However, every journey of a thousand light-years begins with a single step — and Monday's premiere launch of the Space Launch System (SLS) rocket (also known as the Mega Moon Rocket) will be totally un-crewed, with only three mannequins riding aboard the Orion Crew Capsule perched atop the rocket's tip.
+However, every journey of a thousand light-years begins with a single step.
+For Artemis, that first step is making sure that the mighty Space Launch System (SLS) rocket (also known as the Mega Moon Rocket) and the attached Orion Crew Capsule are safe and sturdy enough for humans to one day use.
+As such, the first phase of the Artemis mission was totally un-crewed, with only three mannequins riding aboard the Orion capsule on its trans-lunar voyage.

 "This is the first flight of a major space system," Troutman said.
 "It's a highly integrated, complex system with lots of energy, and typically you want to test those the first time without people too close."